Darren McFadden: 2011 season

-In the Raiders' season opener against the Broncos in Week 1, McFadden rushed for 150 yards.
+In the Raiders' season opener against the Denver Broncos in Week 1, McFadden rushed for 150 yards on 22 carries.
 McFadden's 150 yards was the most ever for a Raiders running back in a season opener.
-The Raiders would hold on and win the game 23-20.
+The Raiders won the game 23–20.
 Against the Buffalo Bills in Week 2, McFadden was held to 72 yards with a rushing touchdown on 20 carries, a 3.6 average.
 However, McFadden found other ways to help the Raiders.
-He caught 7 passes for 71 yards and scored a receiving touchdown.
-However, the Raiders lost the game 38-35.
-Against the Jets in Week 3, McFadden rushed for 171 yards, a new career high, on 19 carries to help the Raiders win 34-24.
-In the process, McFadden scored 2 rushing touchdowns.
+He caught seven passes for 71 yards and scored a receiving touchdown.
+However, the Raiders lost the game 38–35.
+Against the New York Jets in Week 3, McFadden rushed for 171 yards, a new career high, on 19 carries to help the Raiders win 34–24.
+In the process, McFadden scored two rushing touchdowns.
 McFadden became the third running back to rush for 100 or more yards against the Jets in the Rex Ryan era.
-McFadden's performance earned him FedEx Ground NFL Player of the Week.
-Against the Cleveland Browns in week 6, McFadden rushed for 91 yards on 20 carries, a 4.6 average, and a rushing touchdown.
+McFadden's performance earned him FedEx Ground NFL Player of the Week and AFC Offensive Player of the Week.
+Against the Cleveland Browns in week 6, McFadden rushed for 91 yards on 20 carries, a 4.6 average, and a rushing touchdown in the 24–17 victory.

-By the end of Week 6, McFadden was leading the league in rushing with 610 yards, as well as contributing 19 receptions for 154 yards, and the Raiders were 4-2.
-In Week 7 against the Kansas City Chiefs, however, McFadden had to leave the game after 2 runs due to an aggravation of his chronic foot condition and was shut down for the remainder of the season.
+By the end of Week 6, McFadden was leading the league in rushing with 610 yards, as well as contributing 19 receptions for 154 yards, and the Raiders were 4–2.
+In Week 7 against the Kansas City Chiefs, however, McFadden had to leave the game after two runs due to an aggravation of his chronic foot condition and was shut down for the remainder of the season.
+He was ranked 60th by his fellow players on the NFL Top 100 Players of 2012.

 2012 season

-McFadden returned for the 2012 season, but struggled throughout the year and finished with 707 yards on 216 carries.
+McFadden returned for the 2012 season, but struggled throughout the year and finished with 216 carries for 707 rushing yards and two rushing touchdowns in 12 games.
 He did lead the Raiders in rushing, and he recorded three 100-plus-yard rushing performances.
-His difficulty was attributed to his continued injury problems, as he missed another four games during the season, and the return of the zone-blocking scheme that McFadden struggled with in his first 2 years with the Raiders.
+His difficulty was attributed to his continued injury problems, as he missed another four games during the season, and the return of the zone-blocking scheme that McFadden struggled with in his first two years with the Raiders.

 2013 season

-McFadden appeared in 10 games in the 2013 season, having 114 carries for 379 yards (a 3.3 average), along with 5 touchdowns.
+In Week 2 of the 2013 season, against the Jacksonville Jaguars, McFadden had 19 carries for 129 rushing yards in the 19–9 victory.
+McFadden appeared in 10 games in the 2013 season, having 114 carries for 379 yards (a 3.3 average), along with five touchdowns in a backfield where Rashad Jennings had a majority of the carries.